stfc/PSyclone/doc/developer_guide/dependency.rst

 information about one reference.
 The function `reference_accesses` is used to analyse the index expression.
 Typically, this code would be wrapped in an outer loop over all accesses.

+..
+    The testsetup provides the access information for 'a(i,j)=1', so the code should output that the index 'i' is used.

 .. testcode::